 Rapper Fetty Wap arrested on federal drug charges in NYC

-NEW YORK (AP) — The rapper Fetty Wap has been arrested in New York City on federal drug charges.
+NEW YORK (AP) — The rapper Fetty Wap has been arrested in New York City on federal drug charges, an FBI spokesperson said Friday.

+The rapper, whose real name is Willie Maxwell, was arrested Thursday at Citi Field, where the three-day Rolling Loud hip-hop music festival is taking place, FBI spokesperson Amy Thoreson said.

-An FBI spokesperson the rapper was arrested Thursday at Citi Field.
-Details of the charges against him were not immediately released.
+Details of the charges against Maxwell were not immediately released.
 He was expected to be arraigned on the charges later Friday.

-Maxwell rose to prominence after his debut single “Trap Queen” reached number two on the U.S. Billboard Hot 100 chart in May 2015.
+Maxwell, 30, rose to prominence after his debut single “Trap Queen” reached No. 2 on the U.S. Billboard Hot 100 chart in May 2015.

+He has had other brushes with the law, including a 2019 arrest in Las Vegas for allegedly assaulting three employees at a hotel-casino.
+He was previously arrested in November 2017 and charged with DUI after police say he was drag racing on a New York City highway.

 Copyright 2021 The Associated Press.
 All rights reserved.